Puppet Data Library

 - The formats and APIs Puppet uses to expose that data.

 Sysadmins can access information from the PDL with their choice of tools, including familiar scripting languages like Ruby, Perl, and Python.
-Use this data to build custom reports, add to existing data sets, or automate repetitive tasks.
+This data can be used to build custom reports, add to existing data sets, or automate repetitive tasks.

 Right now, the Puppet Data Library consists of three different data services:

-EXAMPLE: Using the Puppet Inventory Service, a customer automated the validation and reporting of their servers’ warranty status.
-Their automation used the Puppet Inventory Service to query all servers in the data center on a regular basis and retrieve their serial numbers.
-These serial numbers are then checked against the server hardware vendor’s warranty database using the vendor’s public API to determine the warranty status for each.
+EXAMPLE: Using the old Puppet Inventory Service, a customer automated the validation and reporting of their servers’ warranty status.
+Their automation regularly retrieved the serial numbers of all servers in the data center, then checked them against the hardware vendor’s warranty database using the vendor’s public API to determine the warranty status for each.

 Puppet Run Report Service